 Independent Rank-and-File Political Action

-At our last convention, delegates unanimously endorsed the presidential campaign of Senator Bernie Sanders, who has been a staunch ally to our union since his days as mayor of Burlington, VT in the 1980s.
+At UE’s 76th Convention, delegates unanimously endorsed the presidential campaign of Senator Bernie Sanders, who has been a staunch ally to our union since his days as mayor of Burlington, VT in the 1980s.
 His campaign platform read like the UE policy book.
 Putting Bernie Sanders in the White House would have been a historic achievement for the working class.
-However, following Sanders’ strong performance in Iowa and victory in Nevada, corporate and establishment forces in the Democratic Party coalesced around Joe Biden, and Sanders withdrew from the race in April of 2020.
-Nonetheless, his two historic campaigns for president have fundamentally shifted the political terrain, highlighting the fundamental conflict between the working class and the corporations who seek to exploit us.
+While Sanders’ campaign was unable to overcome the corporate and establishment forces in the Democratic Party, his two historic campaigns for president fundamentally shifted the political terrain, highlighting the fundamental conflict between the working class and the corporations who seek to exploit us.

 The Democratic Party, after years of being largely dominated by corporate interests, is now facing an internal battle as unabashedly pro-worker candidates are running and winning at the congressional, state, and local levels.
-This, combined with campaigns like Fight for $15, teachers’ strikes, and other pushbacks against economic inequality, has put pressure on Democratic politicians to stand up for working people.
+This, combined with campaigns like Fight for $15, strikes across the economy, and other pushbacks against economic inequality, has put pressure on Democratic politicians to stand up for working people.
 However, much of the Democratic Party establishment remains quietly indifferent or even hostile to our agenda.

 The Republican Party is not leaving anything to chance.
 Having convinced a significant part of their base that the democratic process is not legitimate if it results in Democrats being elected, Republican-controlled state legislatures have been busy passing legislation designed to suppress the votes of working-class people and people of color.
-While legislation has been introduced in Congress to protect the right to vote (the For the People Act, S. 1), Republican intransigence means that it stands no chance of passing unless the Democrats are willing to get rid of the filibuster.
+While legislation was introduced in Congress to protect the right to vote in 2021 (the For the People Act, S. 1), it was defeated by Republican intransigence and the defection of corporate Democrats.

-If Republicans regain control of either or both houses of Congress in the midterm elections, the insufficient but real gains for working people made in 2021 will be at risk, and any further gains in the federal arena will become virtually impossible.
-It is essential that working people defeat the anti-worker and anti-democratic Republican Party in 2022, even as we are clear-eyed about the shortcomings of the Democrats and the need to build an independent party of working people.
+It is essential that working people defeat the anti-worker and anti-democratic Republican Party in 2024, even as we are clear-eyed about the shortcomings of the Democrats and the need to build an independent party of working people.
+Faced with this clearly corrupt and dysfunctional political system, it is hardly surprising that both Biden’s and Trump’s 2024 candidacies are opposed by clear majorities of Americans.

 The pandemic has made the public aware that workers are essential and without us, the working class, society cannot function.
 As workers, we have the power to run society.
 Billionaires and the ruling class are not essential to society.
 We need to continue to fight and organize independently from both major political parties and unite all workers around our class interests as workers and build more working-class politics.
 As UE, we need to push for reforms that help the masses of working people like Medicare for All, canceling student debt and free higher education, national hazard pay for all essential workers, health and safety for essential workers, the right to form unions and bargain collectively, a federal minimum wage of $15 per hour, national rent control, and to form our political party for the workers, by the workers.